CitrineInformatics/community-tools/web_ui_examples/02_data_management.md

 ![PIF record](fig/14_pif_record.png "PIF record")

 The Chemical Formula will appear at the top, followed by Properties in an organized table, and then References.
 The three buttons at the top do the following:
 * **Add Data**: You can add more properties to this PIF and multiple versions will be created and saved in the history.
-The `uid` (found in the URL) of the PIF remains the same. *Typically* not used since it is rare that only a single PIF in a dataset needs to be updated.
+The `uid` (found in the URL) of the PIF remains the same. *Typically* not used since it is rare that only a single PIF in a dataset needs to be updated, and most users would just update the whole dataset.
 * **Dataset**: Clicking this returns you to the Dataset info page for the dataset that contains this particular PIF record.
 * **Download**: Clicking this will download this individual PIF record.